KennethATaylor/mmequiv/tests/testthat/_snaps/calculate_mme.md

-# Provides error messages for invalid therapy_windo_days and observation_window_days arguments
+# Provides error messages for invalid therapy_days and observation_window_days arguments

     Code
       calculate_mme("invalid", 5, meds_list)
     Condition
       Error in `calculate_mme()`:
       !
-The `therapy_days` argument must be a positive number
+The `therapy_days` argument must be either a single positive number or a vector of 2 positive numbers i Use a vector of 2 numbers to set different values for MME calculations 'with buprenorphine' and 'without buprenorphine' i Use a single number to apply the same value to both scenarios

 ---